 Farm inputs at a glance

 These figures to show key changes in spending on-farm, looking at costs such as feed, fertiliser and fuel.
-Watch the video below or flick through the infographics gallery.
+For a visual respresentation, browse the infographics gallery at the bottom of the page.

 Key farm inputs explained